JulianMunguia04/leetcode-75-python/README.md

 # LeetCode 75 Python 🐍

 This repository contains my solutions and notes as I complete the **[LeetCode 75](https://leetcode.com/studyplan/leetcode-75/)** study plan to master **Data Structures and Algorithms** for technical interviews.
+(And some extra problems).

 ## 📁 Repository Structure